Pittsburgh's Charles Anderson Bridge to remain closed … but repairs are in the fast lane

 “Only the final design of [Charles Anderson] is being expedited,” she said.
 “Which will allow the City of Pittsburgh to begin construction in 2024 or 2025.”

-The new schedule may be little comfort to drivers in the short term: Existing detours will remain in effect until the full rehabilitation is completed.
+Still, the new schedule may be little comfort to drivers in the short term: Existing detours for motorists will remain in effect until the full rehabilitation is completed (though pedestrians and cyclists may continue to use the bridge).
 And the temporary repairs that would have reopened the bridge to traffic later this spring are now off the table.

 But plans for the bridge have been prone to rescheduling before.